 Access by train/transit:

-This guide is all about signals.
+This guide is all about signals and a bridge.

 The I-85 corridor is home to a vast array of items of interest to the railfan.
 If we look at the area map below, you have the Southern Rwy Spencer Shops museum up the road, as well as Charlotte, Gastonia, Highpoint, and Ashville to name but a few.